-This week we've been daydreaming at Loco2, thanks to Daniel Start's book Wild Swimming in France.
+This week we've been daydreaming, thanks to Daniel Start's book Wild Swimming in France.
 It's filled with photos and suggestions to tempt those who've enjoyed outdoor swimming before and inspire those who haven't.

 The book showcases our continental neighbour's best wild water destinations and as usual we wanted to know which ones we could reach by train.
 We've organised our favourites by region and worked out how to get there.
 So get your swimming kit, hop on a train and explore the beautiful rivers and lakes France has to offer!